 – E-commerce: product views, purchases, revenue

-– Goals and events: custom actions like form submissions, and downloads.
-Additionally, Matomo allows for custom tracking, so you can set it up to track specific metrics relevant to your business.
+– Goals and events: custom actions like form submissions and downloads.
+Additionally, Matomo supports custom tracking, allowing you to set up metrics relevant to your business.

-Yes, you can use Matomo on shared hosting, although the performance may vary depending on the resources provided by your hosting provider.
+Yes, you can use Matomo on shared hosting, though performance may vary based on your hosting provider’s resources.
 For small to medium-sized websites, Matomo can run efficiently on shared hosting.
 However, for larger websites with high traffic, you may need a VPS or dedicated server to ensure optimal performance.

-Matomo is developed and maintained by a company called InnoCraft, which is based in New Zealand.
-The team behind Matomo is globally distributed, and the platform is used worldwide.
+Matomo is developed and maintained by InnoCraft, a New Zealand-based company.
+The Matomo team is globally distributed, and the platform is used worldwide.

 Yes, you can use Google Tag Manager (GTM) with Matomo.
 While Matomo has its own Tag Manager, you can also integrate Matomo with GTM if you prefer.
-To do this, you would add the Matomo tracking code as a custom HTML tag within Google Tag Manager.
-This allows you to manage your Matomo tracking alongside other tags within GTM, providing flexibility in how you implement and manage your analytics setup.
+To do this, add the Matomo tracking code as a custom HTML tag in Google Tag Manager.
+This allows you to manage your Matomo tracking alongside other GTM tags, providing flexibility in how you implement and manage your analytics setup.

-Matomo is owned and maintained by a company called InnoCraft, which is based in New Zealand.
+Matomo is owned and maintained by InnoCraft, a New Zealand-based company.
 The InnoCraft team is responsible for the ongoing development, support, and management of Matomo, but because it is open source, a global community of contributors also plays a significant role in its development.